Robust discrete complex analysis: A toolbox: Surgery technique

-(ii) there exists a (small) constant $\k_0>0$ such that the following is fulfilled: \begin{quotation} if $\ZRWsign\le \k_0$ and $\k_0^{-1}\ZRWsign\le k\le \k_0\ZRWsign^{-1}$, then the cross-cut $L_k$ satisfies both conditions (\ref{ZABasympZAG.ZGB}), (\ref{ZAG/ZGB=k}) with some uniform constants.
-Moreover, in this case, both $\O_A$ and $\O_B$ are always connected. \end{quotation} \end{theorem}
+\item[(ii)] there exists a (small) constant $\k_0>0$ such that the following is fulfilled: if $\ZRWsign\le\k_0$ and $\k_0^{-1}\ZRWsign\le k\le\k _0\ZRWsign^{-1}$, then the cross-cut $L_k$ satisfies conditions (\ref {ZABasympZAG.ZGB}), (\ref{ZAG/ZGB=k}) with some uniform constants.
+Moreover, in this case, both $\O_A$ and $\O_B$ are always connected. \end{longlist} \end{theorem}